wonderbird/docker-terraform/README.md

 ### ...
 With Azure CLI Support

+**Please be aware** that by running the terraform configuration on a non-free account will result costs.

+You can create a [free azure account here](https://azure.microsoft.com/en-us/free/).

+In order for the setup to work you need to provide valid credentials to the container in the form of environment variables.
+Please follow the [Azure Provider: Authenticating using a Service Principal with a Client Secret](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) guide in order to obtain the values.

 ```sh
 # Use the following two commands to store AWS secrets in environment variables
 # without showing them to others watching your screen